-3. PROCEDURE
+PROCEDURE

-- A. HRP employees must avoid actual, perceived and potential conflicts of interest between their professional responsibilities and private interests.
-All conflicts of interest must be reported. - B. To help employees avoid conflicts of interest, and to protect employees from allegations of preferential treatment, abuse of authority, privileged access to officials, and misuse of information not available to the public, the following procedures must be followed. - C. Sensitive and Classified Information: - i.
+- I. HRP employees must avoid actual, apparent and potential conflicts of interest between their professional responsibilities and private interests.
+All conflicts of interest, whether one's own or another employee's, must be reported. - J. To help employees avoid conflicts of interest, and to protect employees from allegations of preferential treatment, abuse of authority, privileged access to officials, and misuse of information not available to the public, the following procedures must be followed.

+- K. Sensitive and Classified Information: - iv.
 Employees must abide by all federal and provincial legislation regarding the security and privacy of information.
-See Nova Scotia Police Regulations Part 2 s.
-24(5). - ii.
-Employees must not use sensitive and/or classified information for any purpose other than official work-related duties and must not use sensitive and classified information to benefit themselves or any other individual.
-This does not preclude an employee from using such information for the purpose of defending themselves against disciplinary complaints provided such information is shared only to the extent necessary to instruct counsel and respond to the complaint.

-- iii.
-Employees must not disclose the contents of any sensitive information to anyone including other HRP employees who does not have authorization to view the material. - iv.
-Employees must not alter, conceal or destroy a record. - v.
-Supervisors must ensure all employees are aware of their responsibilities concerning sensitive and classified information and that all employees accessing sensitive and classified information have security clearance to do so.

-D. Acceptance of Gifts:

-- i.
-Employees are reminded that accepting or requesting a gift or valuable as consideration for cooperation, assistance, or exercise of influence in an employee's official duties may be a violation of section 120 or 121 of the Criminal Code. - ii.
-Employees must use good judgement before accepting an offer of any gift, favour or hospitality. - E. Gifts may be accepted under the following conditions: - i.
+See Nova Scotia Police Act Regulations Part 2 5(i)(e). - v.
+Employees must not use sensitive and/or classified information for any purpose other than official work-related duties and must not use sensitive and classified information to benefit themselves or any other individual. - vi.
+Employees must not disclose the contents of any sensitive information to anyone including other HRP employees who does not have authorization to view the material. - vii.
+Employees must not alter, conceal or destroy a record. - viii.
+Supervisors must ensure all employees are aware of their responsibilities concerning sensitive and classified information and that all employees accessing sensitive and classified information have security clearance to do so. - L. Acceptance of Gifts: - M. Employees are reminded that accepting or requesting a gift or valuable as consideration for cooperation, assistance, or exercise of influence in an employee's official duties may be a violation of section 120 or 121 of the Criminal Code.
+Employees must use good judgement before accepting an offer of any gift, favour or hospitality. - N. Gifts may be accepted under the following conditions: - i.
 If the gift, favour or hospitality is of nominal, less than \$50.00 in value and the supervisor has been informed.
 Some examples of acceptable gifts are: - 1.
 Gift/prize/promotional item i.e. gift basket, t-shirt, water bottle if it is offered to attendees at a conference or event. - 2.
 Tokens of appreciation for speaking engagements. - 3.
 Plaques or similar recognition awards. - 4.
 Perishable items, i.e. food items that have no monetary value.

-If by accepting the gift, the employee would not be placed in a situation where they may be perceived as influencing purchasing/procurement decisions related to the party offering the gift. - 5.
-Whether the offering or receipt of a gift or hospitality is a matter of cultural or diplomatic protocol i.e. received as a normal expression of courtesy or protocol or is within the customary standards for that situation. - F. Personal Relationships in the Workplace: - i.
-Employees shall inform their supervisor and/or HR immediately if they are working directly with someone with whom they have a Personal Relationship. - ii.
-Employees shall also inform their supervisor and/or HR immediately if they are working directly with someone with whom they have had a past Personal Relationship which they reasonably believe could give rise to an actual 4
+- ii.
+If by accepting the gift, the employee would not be placed in a situation where they may be perceived as influencing purchasing/procurement decisions related to the party offering the gift. - iii.
+Whether the offering or receipt of a gift or hospitality is a matter of cultural or diplomatic protocol i.e. received as a normal expression of courtesy or protocol or is within the customary standards for that situation.